autarch/blog.urth.org/content/posts/2009-02-13-moose-docs-grant-moving-forward-recipe-revision.md

 type: post
 date: 2009-02-13T09:46:42+00:00
 url: /2009/02/13/moose-docs-grant-moving-forward-recipe-revision/
-categories:
-  - Uncategorized

 ---
 The [latest release of Moose, 0.69][1], marks another completed deliverable in the [Moose docs grant][2].
 For this release, I finished revising every cookbook recipe in the distro.

 My goals were to generally improve the text (Stevan is _wordy_ in hist first drafts ;), and also to make sure we are consistent in our terminology and style.

 I also ended moving a fair bit of documentation from cookbook recipes over to the manual.
-Before the manual existed, some &#8220;general doc&#8221; pieces ended up in the cookbook for lack of a better home.
+Before the manual existed, some "general doc" pieces ended up in the cookbook for lack of a better home.

 In particular, I ended up adding a fair bit of content to [the Best Practices manual][3] based on some writing that used to live in Moose::Cookbook::Style.